-Description Туре Long Term Plan Annual Plan Reasons Footpaths Pahiatua Main Street upgrade Capital \$1,354,000 \$3,0690,000 The significant increase in cost relates to the renewals/replacement of underground assets carried forward from the 2018/19 financial year.
+Description Туре Long Term Plan Draft Annual Plan Reasons Footpaths Pahiatua Main Street upgrade Capital \$1,354,000 \$3,0690,000 The significant increase in cost relates to the renewals/replacement of underground assets carried forward from the 2018/19 financial year.
 Roading Increase in operating costs Operating \$7,522,000 \$7,894,000 The increase mainly relates to increase in emergency works budget in response to the adverse weather events (increasing in frequency and severity) resulting in increased damage to the road network placing strain on the funding reserves.
 Emergency reinstatement Capital \$562,000 \$900,000 Increase funding into emergency reinstatement works, ensuring Council have sufficient budget to restore levels of service following weather events without the need for loan funding.
 Operating \$562,000 \$700,000 Increase funding into emergency works reserves.
 This ensures Council continues to maintain sufficient reserves to fund unbudgeted emergency reinstatement works.
-Route 52 improvements Capital \$1,500,000 Nil Council has not been able to attact funding from NZ Transport Agency to upgrade Route 52.
-Council will revisit this project during the 2021-2031 Long Term Plan.
+Route 52 Improvements Capital \$1,500,000 \$1,750,000 This is a multiyear project. \$250,000 from 2018/19 had been carried forward to 2019/20 due to time taken to prepare and submit a robust business to NZ Transport Agency.
+Targeted Enhanced Funding Safety Improvements Capital Nil \$1,500,000 The NZ Transport Agency have confirmed that if a Targeted Enhanced Financial Assistance Rate (TEFAR) of 83% is approved for the Route 52 Improvements Project, Council's savings (\$1.7 million over the \$10 million project) needs to be invested in other road improvements projects.
+Council resolved to seek approval of TEFAR to be applied to Route 52 Improvements Project and reinvest savings (which will also attract NZTA subsidy) into other road improvements projects/programmes.